kernelci/kernelci-admin/README.md

 Available commands:
-  add_lab          Create a lab entry list_labs        List all the existing labs
+  add_lab          Create a lab entry add_token        Create a user API token list_labs        List all the existing labs list_tokens      List all the existing tokens
 ```

 Each command will also require some options.
 Typically, commands need at least